SS-Green Light Racing: Truck No. 07 history

 After the 2006 season, Tim Sauter and Lester Buildings joined the team for 2007.
-Despite only one top-ten finish, Sauter finished 16th in the points but was runner up to Willie Allen for Rookie of the Year.
+Despite only one top-ten finish, Sauter finished sixteenth in the points but was runner up to Willie Allen for Rookie of the Year.
 Both Sauter and Lester Buildings departed at the season's end, possibly due to the struggles of the housing market.
 Shane Seig, Sean Murphy, and Ryan Lawler shared the ride in 2008 with ASI Limited.

 In 2009, Chad McCumbee returned to SS Green Light Racing to drive the No. 07 in 21 races.
 With part-time sponsorship from Tiwi and Valvoline, he had five top-ten finishes and finished 19th in points.
 Jason Young and Burt Myers filled in the rest of the schedule.
 Sean Murphy opened the 2010 season by finishing 13th at Daytona with Dietz & Watson sponsoring.
-For the rest of the season, Donny Lia and Tony Jackson split the driving duties, with Jackson scheduled to run 7 races.
+For the rest of the season, Donny Lia and Tony Jackson split the driving duties, with Jackson scheduled to run seven races.
 After a long string of bad luck, Lia departed the No. 07 team after the O'Reilly 200 at Bristol.

 For 2011, the team swapped between Toyota and Chevrolet.
 Donnie Neuenberger drove at Daytona and B. J. McLeod drove at Phoenix with Boggy Creek Airboat Rides.
 Johnny Chapman drove a few races in the truck, mostly as a start and park.
-In 2012 the 07's lineup added on former Pro Cup driver Jeff Agnew, as well as T. J. Duke.
+In 2012, the No. 07's lineup added on former Pro Cup driver Jeff Agnew, as well as T. J. Duke.

 For 2015, Ray Black Jr. piloted the car full-time with the sponsorship ScubaLife.com.
-He finished 12th in the points standings in 2015, including a 5th-place finish at Daytona.
+He finished 12th in the points standings in 2015, including a fifth-place finish at Daytona.

 For 2016, Black Jr. moved to the Xfinity Series, and the team had multiple drivers throughout the season, starting with French driver Michel Disdier at Daytona with Pray For Paris as his sponsor.
-He finished 11th after avoiding 2 big ones.
+He finished 11th after avoiding two big ones.

 In 2017, SS-Green Light decided to close down their Truck team to focus on competing in the Xfinity Series, and they sold their equipment and owner points to Rick Ware Racing, which fielded the No. 12 truck that year.